MrW0r57/MrW0r57.github.io/_posts/2020-05-26-parrot-os-basics-1-3.md

 comments: true

 ---
-## Basic linux operations
+## Basic Linux operations

-In this blog post we are going to perform some basic operations in our Parrot OS.
+In this blog post, we are going to perform some basic operations in our Parrot OS.

-**What is process?**
+**What is the process?**

-Process is basically refers to a program in execution.
+The process is referred to as a program in execution.

-_**There are two types of process in linux:**_
+_**There are two types of process in Linux:**_

-**Foreground processes** : These are controlled by user directly through a terminal session.
+**Foreground processes**: These are controlled by the user directly through a terminal session.

-**Background processes** : They are controlled by system, they don't expect any user input.
+**Background processes**: They are controlled by the system, they don't expect any user input.

 **Daemons**